ps396996/Effective-JAVA-Summary/README.md

 	}
 ```

-A tagged class is just a palid imitation of a class hierarchy.
+A tagged class is just a paled imitation of a class hierarchy.

 * The code is simple and clear.
 * The specific implementations are in its own class